 Client databases are backed up independently, therefore they can be independently restored.
 Backups are replicated to a separate AWS region (“US East 1” in North Virginia) for additional redundancy.

 - Nightly backups are retained for one week

 - Weekly backups are retained for one month

 - Monthly backups are retained for six months

 We also snapshot all database storage, which allows us to restore all client data in a disaster recovery scenario.
 In the event of a total loss of all data centers in the “US West 2” AWS region, some manual steps are required to restore the environment.

 Monitoring & Alerting

 PiiQ’s engineering team follows secure coding practices, including manual code reviews and security training for all PiiQ team members.
-Automated security scans are performed each night and external security reviews and penetration tests are performed twice a year by an independent third party vendor.
 The engineering team prioritizes any significant security findings, such as potential security vulnerabilities, no matter what.